-Subsequent to the year ended September 30, 2017, on October 10, 2017, the Company announced the introduction of a Superfine Grade of coated spherical graphite product sourced from its Lac Knife Graphite Project.
+During the quarter ended December 31, 2017, on October 10, 2017, the Company announced the introduction of a Superfine Grade of coated spherical graphite product sourced from its Lac Knife Graphite Project.

 The Company's manufacturing accomplishment was achieved under the direction of Dr. Joseph Doninger, Focus' Director of Manufacturing and Technology, and follows the Company's original May 27, 2014 announcement of the development of its premium standard (medium) and fine battery grades, and; its subsequent August 8, 2016 announcement of the successful purification of Lac Knife's fine grade material to 99.99% purity which is shown in the following Scanning Electron Microscope (SEM) photomicrograph of a flake of purified Lac Knife graphite.